There are many different types of fostering to accommodate the wide variety of children and young people that are in need of care.

 Parent and Child

 Parent and child carers offer a very specialised form of fostering.
 Carers have a role as a teacher of parenting skills whilst also contributing to the assessment process, which will determine the care plan for the child in placement.
 There is an expectation that carers will endeavour to educate, advise and support parents in placement and also model appropriate parenting behaviour.
+At all times the welfare of the baby/child in placement is the paramount consideration and the foster carer has to have that as their primary focus.
+The foster carer should be working to assist the parent to develop a secure and loving, healthy attachment relationship with their child.

 Therapeutic Fostering